 - Digestive issues (usually constipation, but sometimes also nausea or vomiting)

-- Headaches, ranging from moderate to severe, they usually start behind the eyes before spreading
+- Headaches (ranging from moderate to severe) usually starting behind the eyes before spreading

 - Irritability (moderate to extreme) and restlessness